 - Lightning Can Do Anything: A lightning strike at a hospital overloads an MRI machine, which kills the injured Serial Killer currently inside it and creates a Virtual Ghost from his mind.

 - Police Are Useless: If the police even show up, they make no contribution whatsoever.
-Aside from not bothering to inform Terri that the killer stole her address book before his death and that she was his last intended victim, the killer also manipulates the cops into converging on the home of Terri's mother after she sends Josh there for safety by calling in a downed officer in hostage crisis.
-Despite no obvious signs of a hostage situation, they quickly turn it into a shooting gallery.
+Aside from not bothering to inform Terri that the killer stole her address book before his death and that she was his last intended victim, the killer also manipulates the cops into converging on the home of Terri's mother after she sends Josh there for safety by calling in a downed officer in a hostage crisis.
+Despite no obvious signs of a hostage situation, they quickly turn the house into a shooting gallery.